oscnord/video-text-detection/README.md

-# Detect opening and closing credits in a video sequence using OpenCV
+# text detection using OpenCV
-Small POC of detecting opening/closing credits in movies
+POC of detecting a specific number of keywords in a video sequence.
+Can be a local video file or a HLS .m3u8 stream.